 An important melody note (started at the top of a measure, and often held) is not compatible with the sound of the previous chord.
 Why is it incompatible?
 Because it is not a member of the previous chord.
 Chords consist of 3 notes, and most important notes of most melodies are actually members of the active chord at any given time.

-When you sing “This land is YOUR land” in the key of G, try to keep playing the G on YOUR.
+When you sing “This land is YOUR land” in the key of G, try to keep chording a G on YOUR.
 You really don’t want to stay on G, as the C note of the melody violates the G chord.
 However, it does fit right in with a C chord.